 Certification of copies

-The embassy/consul can certify copies of an original document to be used in Norway.
+The embassy/consul can certify copies of an original document.
 Please note that this only verifies that the copy is identical to the original presented, not the content or authenticity of the original document.

 Confirm information from other Norwegian authorities

 This typically includes confirmation of information registered in the National Registry, e.g. citizenship, or confirmation of valid drivers licence etc.

 ID check for “leveattest”

 May be required for persons who receive a pension from Norway.